 Given all this, I'm surprised because this movie wasn't THAT bad.
 It's definitely unoriginal and very "blah" entertainment.
 The scenes all seem to be stolen from some other movie.
 The acting is unbalanced, and gives the movie an almost hostile feel.
 Everyone in the movie is inexplicably mad all the time, was my first thought on it.
 Spader, Bassett, Phillips, they are all simply wrecks of people.
 One thing I liked was that several plot points, like Spader's character's drug addiction, are mentioned and then simply never gotten back to.
 So, was that like important??
 Cause it's only mentioned twice....?

 I love sci-fi, and I love anything set in space.
 If it has a horror element, all the better.
 This movie is nowhere as good as Alien, Event Horizon, Sunshine, Sphere, the list goes on.
 But do what I did: see this because it's bad.
 Watch it for the same reason I watched Mortal Kombat: Armageddon.
 It's cheasy, overdone effects.
 It's hollow, eternally mad characters.
 It's sophomoric, super-duper 2000's camera work and soundtrack.
 Just see it.
-I give it solid B movie ratings, and 2.5 stars.
+I give it a solid B movie rating, and 2.5 stars.